Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 When to fertilize houseplants

-Fertilizing indoor plants each month is standard protocol, suspending feeding from November through February when plants are inactive.
-However, given the state of my root-bound babies, I’m resuming feeding now (early February) using fertilizer at half strength as they’re beginning to wake up with the increasing light.
-I’ll provide comfort food every other week until its time to re-pot them come April.
-Then full strength monthly protocols of feeding can return.
+Fertilizing indoor plants monthly is standard protocol, suspending feeding from November through February when plants are inactive.
+However, given the state of my root-bound babies, I’m resuming feeding now (early February) using fertilizer at half-strength as they’re beginning to wake up with the increasing light.
+I’ll provide comfort food every other week until it’s time to re-pot them come April.
+Then, at full strength, feeding once a month can return.
 But I MUST keep the consumption of chocolate in check.
 Dang.
-Garden dilemmas? askmarystone@gmail.com

 About my Top-Heavy Aloe Dilemma